highflyer910/kitchenpal/README.md

 ## Features

-- 🌟 **AI-Generated Recipes**: Recipes are generated using the Gemini Generate API, ensuring a wide variety of creative and delicious dishes.
+- 🌟 **AI-Generated Recipes**: Recipes are generated using the Google Generative API, ensuring a wide variety of creative and delicious dishes.
 - 📚 **My Recipes**: Save and view your favorite recipes with a user-friendly layout.
 - 📝 **Recipe Details**: Easily expand each recipe to view the full details or delete ones you no longer need.
 - 🌈 **Theme Customization**: Switch between different color themes to personalize your experience.